noqqe/RequestTracker-Stats/readme.markdown

 # RequestTracker-Stats
-RequestTracker-Stats is a simple and easy way to analyze the data in your ticket system (RequestTracker v3.8 from BestPractice).
+RequestTracker-Stats is a simple and easy way to analyze the data in your ticket system (RequestTracker v3.8 from BestPractical).
 I got to confess that it's kind of a competition thing to squash tickets at work :P At least this was my intention for writing up this. :P

 See [http://bestpractical.com/rt/](http://bestpractical.com/rt/) for Details.